nfch211/automation-for-data-entry/README.md

 it was doned by simply providing the column names and row numbers, and ran the python script and then it was done.

-Part C. Issue not being solved
+Part C. Limitations

 The quantity of pdf could range from 100 to 2000.
-The processing time could range from 30 mins to 4 hours.
+The processing time could range from 30 mins to 4 hours. issues were that,

-One big issue was that, the texts converted from pdfs were not 100% accurate, it did take time for manual handling.
+texts converted from pdfs were not 100% accurate.

+texts in lines of the docxs were not structured or formated like the image itself.

+since it just extracted text, it failed to verify whether it is a valid business registration certificate, for an example, a Hong Kong Business Registration Certificate.